-Join us for our first session on February 27
+Join us for our next session on March 27

 Led by Cloverdale-based musician Paul Schneider, this hands-on, ears-on workshop will focus on beginning improvisers and will focus on creative expression and ear training.
 An intermediate level of skill on a musical instrument is necessary, attendees should have an ability to play at a junior high or high school level.
 Emphasis will be on learning the first steps to improvisation, a few basic scales and how to create your own ideas using them.
 Ear training will also be emphasized.
 Music Theory will also be introduced, but at a non-intimidating level and pace.